-Loans and advances to banks decreased by €1.1 billion to €35.1 billion.
-Deposits from banks decreased by €3.3 billion to €34.8 billion.
+Loans and advances to banks decreased by \in 1.1 billion to \in 35.1 billion.
+Deposits from banks decreased by \in 3.3 billion to \in 34.8 billion.

 Financial assets/liabilities at fair value through profit or loss profit or loss (reverse repos), while trading assets declined by €8.4 billion (largely derivatives).
 The reduction was caused due to less demand of clients for short-term funding and a reduction in demand for repo loans structures.
-Financial liabilities at fair value through profit or loss decreased by €23.0 billion, approximately mirroring the development on the asset side of the balance sheet, with €17.9 billion of lower designated financial liabilities at fair value through profit or loss consist predominantly of derivatives).
+Financial liabilities at fair value through profit or loss decreased by €23.0 billion, approximately mirroring the development on the asset side of the balance sheet, with €17.9 billion of lower designated financial liabilities at fair value through profit or loss (predominantly repo activity) and €4.3 billion of lower trading liabilities (derivatives).
 Financial assets and liabilities at fair value through profit or loss consist predominantly of derivatives, securities and (reverse) repos, and are mainly used to facilitate client needs.

-Financial assets at fair value through profit or loss decreased by $\in$ 25.8 billion to $\in$ 96.2 billion, mainly due to $\in$ 17.2 billion of lower financial assets mandatorily at fair value through
+Financial assets at fair value through profit or loss decreased by €25.8 billion to €96.2 billion, mainly due to €17.2 billion of lower financial assets mandatorily at fair value through